scalation.dynamics

 runMain scalation.dynamics.ballFlight

-object.
+The dormandPrinceTest main function is used to test the DormandPrince object.
 This test is for non-stiff equations.
-Compare this ode45 with RungeKutta
+Compare this ode45 with RungeKutta.

-object.
+The dormandPrinceTest main function is used to test the DormandPrince object.
 This test is for non-stiff equations.
-Compare this ode45 with RungeKutta
+Compare this ode45 with RungeKutta.

 runMain scalation.dynamics.dormandPrinceTest